4. Paradis

 Deciding whether to embarkNextPrevious—Do I really want to go?

-At this point, we have to ask ourselves, “Do I really want invest energy and prayer to join in a long journey to develop a province spirituality?”
-We’ve been poring over maps found in the Rule of Life and in the stories of real people committed to a practical mission.
-The ship hasn’t sailed yet; it’s still in port.
-We’re figuratively still at Paradis in 1846 with everybody else, holding in our hands Brother Polycarp’s letter of invitation to embark on a mission to America.
-In it he makes no bones about portraying how difficult the voyage and resulting change of life will be: “Let us probe our hearts and dispositions. … Let us see if and to what extent we are willing to sacrifice our comforts, freedom, health, strength, even life itself, for so noble a cause.”[1]
+At this point, we have to ask ourselves, “Do I really want invest energy, prayer, and experiences to develop a Brothers of the Sacred Heart spirituality?”
+We’ve been exploring maps found in the Rule of Life and stories of real Brothers committed to the mission of creating sanctuaries for young people.
+Your ship hasn’t sailed yet; it’s still in port.
+You’re figuratively still at Paradis in 1846 with everybody else, holding in your hands Brother Polycarp’s letter of invitation to embark on a spiritual voyage to America.
+In the letter he makes no bones about portraying how difficult the voyage and resulting change of life might be: “Let us probe our hearts and dispositions. … Let us see if and to what extent we are willing to sacrifice our comforts, freedom, health, strength, our entire life , for so noble a cause.”[1]

-Before we go any further, we need to do what Brother Polycarp did with the brothers.
+Before going any further, we need to do what Brother Polycarp did with the brothers.
 He asked them individually whether they wanted to embark.
 Do we want to jump aboard for this spiritual voyage?
-In place of Brother Polycarp’s letter, what we have in hand is a call from the provincial council in the name of the province chapter.
-It repeats Pope Francis’ summons to the periphery.
-Answering the provincial council’s call will involve embracing a common spirituality with colleagues, accompanying them, and living it out in a way that makes us God’s earthly presence to persons who until now have inhabited only the margins of our lives.
+Rather than a copy of Brother Polycarp’s letter, what we have in hand is a call from the Brothers of the Sacred Heart and from your teachers.
+That call repeats Pope Francis’ summons to what he called “the periphery.”
+Answering that call will involve embracing a common spirituality with Brothers and the lay partners in their schools, accompanying them, and living their spirituality out in a way that will make you God’s earthly presence to persons who until now have inhabited only the periphery of your life.

 Saying Yes

-Saying Yes will involve new ways of praying, of doing ministry, of dealing with doubt, of thinking about others, and about trusting God.
-We each have to decide whether we want to invest or not.
-It has to be a free choice.
+Saying Yes will involve you in new ways of praying, of doing ministry, of dealing with doubt, of thinking about others, and about trusting God.
+Every brother at Paradis had to decide whether he wanted to invest or not.
+Saying “yes” has to be a free choice.
 There may be many reasons to say, “No, my boat is berthed, my anchor’s cast.
 I’ve looked at the map and heard the stories, but I can’t.
 It’s just not me.”
-We could say, “I’m just not a very spiritual person. … I’m too old … of another faith … .”
+You could say, “I’m just not a very spiritual person. … I’m too young … I have so many questions … .”

 On the other hand, there are also many reasons to give it more thought.
 The passengers on the Zamzam represented nearly a dozen faiths and had a wide spectrum of motives for signing the ship’s manifest.
 These questions might help your discernment: